Textualize/textual/docs/tutorial.md

 ```{.textual path="docs/examples/tutorial/stopwatch02.py" title="stopwatch02.py"}
 ```

-The elements of the stopwatch application are there.
-The buttons are clickable and you can scroll the container but it doesn't look like the sketch.
+The elements of the stopwatch application are there, but it doesn't look much like the sketch.
 This is because we have yet to apply any _styles_ to our new widgets.

 ## Writing Textual CSS